SKANDHAN-13/L2O4PC/README.md

     TK:  int = 10       # horizon steps (= 2 s at DTK=0.2 s)
     ...
 ```

-Central configuration object consumed by `HeadlessMPC`.
-All tunable quantities
-live here so there is a single source of truth.

 | Parameter | Default | Role |
 |---|---|---|